-Applicants are required to submit their proposals through the Amplifund System.
+Applicants are required to submit their proposals via email at opagrants@kauai.gov.
 Proposals must be received on or before 4:00 p.m.
-Hawaii Standard Time on Friday, September, 2023.
-Proposals received after the deadline or not via the Amplifund system will not be considered.
+Hawaii Standard Time on Friday, February 14, 2025.
+Proposals received after the deadline will not be considered.
 After the award, all proposals shall be public information.